Strategy for future public sector consultancy at TECH

 A action plan for the strategy was initiated in August 2023 and continues into 2024.

-Tech's ambition for public sector consultancy
+Tech's ambition for science-based advice

 • We bridge the gap between disciplines through mutual development of expertise and solution needs.